 Cathar Beliefs in Tarot Iconography

-The author, Russell A. Sturgess, is from a Christian background but has done a lot of venturing out into other forms of spirituality, judging by sources he quotes in the book.
-The book is not without New Age influence, sadly.
-He makes some pretty New Age-sounding claims about the Cathars that I would like to verify for myself because references are lacking.
+The author, Russell A. Sturgess, comes from a Christian background but has also explored various forms of spirituality, as evidenced by the sources he references in the book.
+It is important to note that the book also includes some New Age influences.
+Sturgess makes certain claims about the Cathars that could benefit from additional references for verification.